 Something tells me he just might get a crack at the new Globe Life Field…anyone betting against him?

 By Steve LaMontia, Director of Communications

-Here is the Marucci June 2019 special bat of the month.
+Here is the Marucci October 2019 special bat of the month.
 Part of that agreement is to provide special pricing monthly and promotions exclusively for MSBL players.
 Just click on the image above, which will take you to the Marucci website.
-To check out the special member only Marucci deals for June just click here and then type in the special MSBL code MSBLMABL.
+To check out the special member only Marucci deals for October just click here and then type in the special MSBL code MSBLMABL.